phpeek/dotfiles/README.md

 Then clone the repo into `.dotfiles` directory:

 > **Note**
-> I choose `.dotfiles` as directory name so that repo is hidden in home directory.aaaaaaaaaaaaaaaaaa
+> I choose `.dotfiles` as directory name so that repo is hidden in home directory.

 ```sh
 git clone https://github.com/phpeek/dotfiles.git .dotfiles